-The Sub-Fund tracks the performance of MSCI EMU ESG LEADERS SELECT 5% Issuer Capped Index (the "Index"), and minimizes the tracking error between the net asset value of the sub-fund and the performance of the Index.
+The Sub-Fund tracks the performance of MSCI Ac Far East ex Japan ESG Leaders Select 5% Issuer Capped index (the "Index"), and minimizes the tracking error between the net asset value of the sub-fund and the performance of the Index.

-MSCI EMU ESG Leaders Select 5% Issuer Capped Index is an equity index based on the MSCI EMU Index ("Parent Index"), representative of the large and mid-cap stocks across 10 developed countries (as of September 2020) in the European Economic and Monetary Union (EMU) and issued by companies that have the highest Environmental, Social and Governance (ESG) rating in each sector of the Parent Index.
+MSCI Ac Far East ex Japan ESG Leaders Select 5% Issuer Capped index is an equity index based on the MSCI AC Far East ex Japan Index (the "Parent Index"), representative of the large and mid-cap markets across 2 Developed Markets (excluding Japan) and 7 Emerging Markets countries in the Far East, and issued by companies that have the highest Environmental, Social and Governance (ESG) rating in each sector of the Parent Index.

-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product? management structures, employee relations, remuneration of staff and tax compliance.
 This is a passively managed ETF.
 Its investment strategy is to replicate the Index while minimizing the related tracking error.